 Engineering: Used to repair broken ships, identify weak points in structures, or interact with any complicated mechanical device (such as traps, locks, or mysterious technology).
-If you wanted to modify part of a ship's systems, or craft anything mechanical, that would also probably involve an Engineering check.
+If you wanted to modify part of a ship's systems, or craft anything mechanical, see page 13.